aconz2/aconz2.github.io/_posts/2026-03-22-More-Hash-Filenames.md

 # Alternate 40 byte format
 This then lead me to thinking of another 40 byte format which doesn't require (but still benefits from) SIMD or pdep/pext.
 Without SIMD or pdep/pext it is close to the SIMD speed at 2.4/2.1 ns for encode/decode vs 1.9/1.8 ns with SIMD.

-The idea is to grab the high bits of each byte (in groups of 8) and store them in the low bits of 8 additional bytes at the end.
+The idea is to grab the high bits of each byte (in groups of 8) and store them in the low nibble of 8 additional bytes at the end.
 As before, we set the msb of every byte to ensure it doesn't become `\0` or `/`.

 ```c
 // this version grabs the msb of each 64 bit